tmya/digital-signage/README.md

 ## What's this.

-simple setup to light digital signage system for PC on a stick.
+simple setup to simple digital signage system for PC on a stick.

 ### Sequence of start script.